CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 After installation, SHOULD check which protocols, applications, and other tools are installed and enabled on the IoT devices.
 Unnecessary protocols, services, user IDs and interfaces SHOULD be disabled or completely uninstalled.
 This applies in particular to unsafe services, such.
 Telnet or SNMPv1 / v2.
 The use of unnecessary radio interfaces, z.
 B. for WLAN, ZigBee, Bluetooth, SOLLTE be prevented.

-If this is not possible on the device itself, unnecessary services should be restricted via the security gateway (firewall).
+If this is not possible on the device itself, unused services SHOULD be restricted via the security gateway (firewall).
 The decisions made SHOULD be documented so that it can be reconstructed which configuration was selected for the IoT devices.

 #### SYS.4.4.A14 deployment clearance

 Before IoT devices are used in productive operation and before they are connected to a productive network, a deployment clearance SHOULD be made.
 This SHOULD be documented.
 For deployment clearance, the installation and configuration documentation and the functionality of the IoT devices SHOULD be tested in a test.
 It SHOULD be done by a body authorized to do so in the institution.

 #### SYS.4.4.A15 Restrictive rights assignment
 The access rights to IoT devices SHOULD be assigned as restrictively as possible.
-If this is not possible on the IoT devices themselves, you should consider to regulate this on the network side.
+If this is not possible via the IoT devices themselves, it should be considered to regulate this on the network side.

 #### SYS.4.4.A16 Eliminate malware on IoT devices